 You only have between two and eight seconds to grab a website visitor’s attention before they lose interest.
 In that painfully brief time, you need to captivate your target audience with visuals that speak to them.
 This is why it’s so important to come up with your branding concepts before you begin creating your website.
 If you don’t get the branding right, the website design isn’t going to work effectively.

-Joining us today to explain all of this is Joana Galvao, cofounder of Gif Design Studios, an award-winning digital agency specializing in brand identities and design.
+Joining us today to explain all of this is Joana Galvao, co-founder of Gif Design Studios, an award-winning digital agency specializing in brand identities and design.
 Joana dives straight into explaining design best practices, leading to an episode that’s chock-full of actionable tips that listeners can immediately put to use to create a more effective, conversion-oriented website.
-Joana has been featured in The Guardian UK, Smart Marketer, and Digital Arts Magazine, and is intimately familiar with exactly what it takes to create compelling, actionable websites.
+Joana is intimately familiar with exactly what it takes to create compelling, actionable websites.

 - [01:13] – What makes a website really bad, in Joana’s opinion?
 She answers by also addressing why it’s important for a website to be good.